-Applicants who complete Phase I by the January 31 deadline will be scored in accordance with the following selection system criteria:
+Applicants who complete Phase I by the Jan.
+31 deadline will be scored in accordance with the following selection system criteria:

-- Up to 100 points for ATI TEAS Exam. - Grade point average is multiplied by 10: Up to 40 points - Up to 10 points for college courses completed with a grade of "C" or better
+- Up to 100 points for ATI TEAS Exam.

+- Grade point average is multiplied by 10: Up to 40 points

+- Up to 10 points for college courses completed with a grade of "C" or better

-2 points - BIO 168
+- 2 points BIO 168

-2 points - BIO 169
+- 2 points BIO 169

-2 points - BIO 175
+- 2 points BIO 175

-2 points - CHM 131 & 131A or an equivalent or higher course
+- 2 points CHM 131 & 131A or an equivalent or higher course

-2 points - MAT 115 or higher math course
+- 2 points MAT 115 or higher math course

-Up to 3 points for other educational experience or current licensure
+- Up to 3 points for other educational experience or current licensure

-1 point - Health Occupations I or Allied Health Science I
+- 1 point Health Occupations I or Allied Health Science I

-1 point - Health Occupations II or Allied Health Science II
+- 1 point Health Occupations II or Allied Health Science II

-1 point - LPN
+- 1 point LPN

-1 point - Nurse Aide I/Nurse Aide II
+- 1 point Nurse Aide I/Nurse Aide II

-1 point - EMT/Paramedic
+- 1 point EMT/Paramedic

-1 point - Certified Medical Assistant
+- 1 point Certified Medical Assistant

-1 point - Bachelor Degree or higher
+- 1 point Bachelor Degree or higher

-Up to 25 points for interview (45 highest ranking candidates will be interviewed) After the interview process is completed and points have been totaled, the applicants with the highest numerical scores will be accepted into the nursing program (up to 26 students).
+- Up to 25 points for interview (45 highest ranking candidates will be interviewed)

+After the interview process is completed and points have been totaled, the applicants with the highest numerical scores will be accepted into the nursing program (up to 26 students).
 High school students selected for the program will be given provisional acceptance contingent upon graduation from high school.

 Selected applicants will be notified by the Admissions Office of provisional acceptance to the program.
-Once an applicant returns the signed Acknowledgement of Acceptance form to the Admissions Office, they will be fully accepted into the nursing program.
+Once applicants return the signed acknowledgement of acceptance form to the Admissions Office, they will be fully accepted into the nursing program.